mittranj8/mittranj8/README.md

 - 💬 Ask me about **JavaScript and component-based frameworks**

+- 🎯 2020 Goal: Get a Full-time Job

-- 🥅 2020 Goals: Contribute more to Open Source Projects and get a Full-time Job
+- 🥅 Future Goal: Contribute more to Open Source Projects

 - 📫 How to reach me **mittranj.pansuriya@gmail.com**